Business entities in Zambia

 The most common way of doing business in Zambia is to set up a Zambian limited liability company (LLC).
 Alternatively, foreign entrepreneurs willing to raise capital in the country may choose to setup a Zambia Public Limited Company (PLC).
 Foreign companies can also register a branch office in Zambia or a representative office in they do not expect to conduct any commercial and productive operations.

-- A Zambian public limited company is recommended for entrepreneurs looking to publicly list the company in the Zambia capital market.
-PLCs newly listed in the Lusaka Stock Exchange market enjoy a 1 year period of reduced corporate tax at 10%.
+- PLCs newly listed in the Lusaka Stock Exchange market enjoy a 1 year period of reduced corporate tax at 10%.
 Companies with local shareholders benefit from an even more advantageous 7% rate.

 The Zambian branch office

-- Branches of foreign companies in Zambia are subject to the provisions of the Zambia Companies law.
+- Branches of foreign companies in Zambia are subject to the provisions of Chapter 388 the Companies Act.
 The branch is liable to corporate income tax and is required to submit audited annual financial reports and tax returns.

 The Zambian representative office

 - Just like the other entities, a representative office can be 100% foreign owned.
 The entity is however not permitted to engage in direct sales nor productive activities within Zambia;

 - A representative office is only permitted to i) conduct research and ii) promote and market the activities of the parent company.